openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 It has been designed mainly for ASIC designs, but FPGA synthesis is supported as well.

 All the files in the ``rtl`` and ``rtl/include`` folders are synthesizable.
-The user should first decide whether to use the flip-flop or latch-based register-file ( see :ref:`register-file`).
-Secondly, the user must provide a clock-gating module that instantiates the clock-gating cells of the target technology.
+The user must provide a clock-gating module that instantiates the clock-gating cells of the target technology.
 This file must have the same interface and module name of the one provided for simulation-only purposes at ``bhv/cv32e40x_sim_clock_gate.sv`` (see :ref:`clock-gating-cell`).

 The ``constraints/cv32e40x_core.sdc`` file provides an example of synthesis constraints.